cyclejs-community/component-combinators/documentation/Router.md

 		- those sinks whose name is not in the `sinkNames` property are discarded
 		- those sinks whose name is in the `sinkNames` property are merged according to settings (default-merged if not)
 - if there is not a positive match on the configured route, then
   - `null` is emitted on `DOM` sinks.
 This is so under the hypothesis that router's parent DOM sink will merge its children sinks with `combineLatest`, so we need all DOM sinks to have an initial value to avoid blocking the `combineLatest` operation.
 We also need to pass on the fact that the DOM is actually empty on that route[^1], so that previously displayed DOMs are actually erased on route changes.
+Concretely there are two common cases :
+	  - transition [MATCH, INIT] TO NO_MATCH -> EMITS NULL
+	  - transition [MATCH, NO_MATCH] -> MATCH -> ALWAYS STARTS WITH NULL

+One can refer to the tests to see this in action.

 [^1]: The core reason is that DOM sink correspond to a behaviour, and hence should always have a value.
 That not being enforced by cyclejs framework forces us to adjust manually.

-!!!!!!!!!
-TO DOCUMENT THE EMISSION OF NULL AS THIS HAS TO BE FILTERED SOMEWHERE.
-WORKS WITH DEFAULT MERGE THOUGH TWO CASES :
-- MATCH TO MATCH
-- STARTS WITH NULL

 ### Types
 - `RouteComponent :: Component`